adrien-matta/nptool/README.md

 This part of the package rely on Geant4 to perform Monte Carlo simulation.
 You need to first compile and configure correctly NPLib in order for NPSimulation to compile and run.
 The compilation is done as follow:
 ````
 $ NPS
+$ cmake ./
 $ make -jn
 `````

-This will produce the NPSimulation executable.
+This will produce the npsimulation executable.
 For a detail list of the available input flag and their meaning, you can run:
 ````
-$ NPSimulation -h
+$ npsimulation -h
 ````

-To run a standardise test case, you can run the following command:
+To run a standardised test case, you can run the following command:
 ````
-$ NPSimulation -D Example1.detector -E Example1.reaction -O Example1
+$ npsimulation -D Example1.detector -E Example1.reaction -O Example1
 ````
 This will open the NPSimulation GUI (if you are using Qt) or the prompt terminal.
 In either case you can generate event using:
 ````